 Your kitten will give you a number of behavioural cues using their body language to indicate their mood.
-By understanding each change in behaviour, you can learn to provide your kitten with what they need, wether it's space playtime or food.
+By understanding each change in behaviour, you can learn to provide your kitten with what they need, whether it's space, playtime or food.

 A kitten's behaviour is highly influenced by others.
 In their early weeks and months, your kitten will have adopted a number of behaviours from their litter-mates and mother.
-When they arrive in your home, it's up to you to reinforce the positive behaviours they exhibit, and minimise any negative actions.
+When they arrive at your home, it's up to you to reinforce the positive behaviours they exhibit and minimise any negative actions.

 What causes unwanted behaviour in kittens?

 Cats are creatures of habit, and particularly appreciate an established routine.
 Behaviours such as scratching furniture, biting or refusal to use the litter box can often be signs that your kitten is unsettled or disrupted.
 As well as continued positive reinforcement, if you notice an increase in destructive behaviour, think about whether there could be a hidden cause.

 Cats are well known for their cleanliness and kittens are no different.
 Self-grooming isn't just about removing loose hairs and dirt, however.
 This action also serves an emotional function for your pet.

 The domestic cat is one of the most recently evolved feline species.
 In contrast with some other domestic species, such as dogs or bovines, cats have maintained a high degree of independence in relation to humans.
 The relationship between cats and their owners is therefore mostly based on mutual benefits.